sveltejs/kit/.github/ISSUE_TEMPLATE.md

 If you're filing an issue about a bug please include as much information as you can, including the following.

-- The output of `npx envinfo --system --npmPackages svelte,kit,rollup,webpack --binaries --browsers`
+- The output of `npx envinfo --system --npmPackages svelte,@sveltejs/kit,@sveltejs/snowpack-config --binaries --browsers`
 - Your browser
 - Your adapter (e.g. Node, static, Vercel, Begin, etc...)